www.logmx.com The universal log file viewer

 2. Project configuration (Jar file path)

 In the "Package Explorer" view (usually on the left), right click on the new project "LogMX Parsers", and select "Properties".
-In the new dialog box, choose "Java Build Path" (usually on the left), and go to the "Libraries" tab.
+In the new dialog box, choose "Java Build Path" on the left, and go to the "Libraries" tab.
 Double-click the line "LOGMX_HOME/jar/logmx.jar".
-Click on the "Variable" button, then the "New" button.
-In front of "Name", type "LOGMX_HOME", then click on the "Folder" button to choose your LogMX directory (e.g. C:\Program Files\LogMX).
-Finally, click on "OK" buttons to go back to the "Libraries" tab.

-Eclipse project configuration: 'LOGMX_HOME' variable
+Eclipse project configuration: Build Path

 3. Project configuration (LogMX API Javadoc link)

-Always in project properties dialog box, expand the item "LOGMX_HOME/jar/logmx.jar" and double-click on "Javadoc location".
+Always in project properties dialog box, expand the item "logmx.jar" and double-click on "Javadoc location".
 Click the "Browse" button and select the "help/api" directory of your LogMX distribution.
 To finish, click on "OK" buttons to go back to Eclipse main window.

 Eclipse project configuration: LogMX API Javadoc link